Spone/algolia_indexable/README.md

 ### Connect your models

-To make a model indexable, you have to include de `AlgoliaIndexable` concern, then call `#algolia_index_in` with the Index class and the Serializer class to use.
+To make a model indexable, you have to include the `AlgoliaIndexable` concern, then call `#algolia_index_in` with the Index class and the Serializer class to use.

 ```rb
 # app/models/product.rb